 Dr. Katherine Verdolini Abbott is Professor of Communication Sciences and Disorders at the University of Delaware.
 Her primary interest is voice and voice disorders.
 She has received funding for her research from the National Institutes of Health since 1997.
 Research interests have included effects of hydration on voice, laryngeal biomechanics and wound healing, emotions and voice, spirituality and voice, exercise physiology, and clinical trials.
 A particular interest had involved occupational voice users.
-She has a personal background in performing voice.
-She is former Editor, Journal of Speech, Language and Hearing Research and serves as reviewer for the Journal of Voice, the National Institutes of Health, and other entities.

 In 1990, prior to the completion of her doctoral degree, she was recruited to the faculty of the University of Iowa (Speech and Hearing and Music), and subsequently (1995), to Harvard Medical School (Otolaryngology).
 At Harvard, she served as Director of the Voice Center (Beth Israel Deaconess Medical Center) and Speech Pathology (Brigham and Women’s Hospital).
 She was also an NIH funded researcher (Massachusetts Eye and Ear Infirmary) (1995-2000).
 She initiated her work at the University of Pittsburgh in January, 2001.